Hakan Çalhanoğlu

-Hakan Çalhanoğlu (/tr/, born 8 February 1994) is a professional footballer who plays as a midfielder for club Inter Milan and captains the Turkey national team.
+Hakan Çalhanoğlu (/tr/, born 8 February 1994) is a professional footballer who plays as a defensive midfielder for club Inter Milan.
+Born in Germany, he plays for and captains the Turkey national team.

 Çalhanoğlu began his career at German second division club Karlsruher SC in 2010 and moved to top-flight side Hamburger SV two years later, spending another season back at his first club on loan.
 His performance in his first Bundesliga season earned him a €14.5 million transfer to Bayer Leverkusen in 2014.
 He played for three seasons there, totalling 28 goals in 115 official appearances.
 In 2017, Çalhanoğlu signed for AC Milan for an initial €20 million fee, before joining city rivals Inter on a free transfer in the summer of 2021.

 Born in Germany, Çalhanoğlu represents Turkey at international level, from under-16 level onwards.
-He made his senior debut in 2013, and was part of their squad at the UEFA European Championship in 2016, 2020 and 2024.
+He made his senior debut in 2013, and was part of their squad at the UEFA European Championship in 2016, 2020 and 2024, and the FIFA World Cup in 2026.